Wheeler Peak (Nevada): Nearby features

 The limestone Lehman Caves, at the base of the mountain, feature a large collection of shield formations.
 Tours of the caves are offered year round by the National Park Service.
-Higher up on the glacial moraine is a grove of ancient Great Basin Bristlecone Pines of great age.
-A Bristlecone Pine named Prometheus, which was at least 4,862 years old and the oldest known non-clonal organism, grew here before it was inadvertently cut down in 1964 as part of a research project.
-Limber Pine, which can live for over 1,000 years, are also found in the area.
+Higher up on the glacial moraine is a grove of ancient Great Basin bristlecone pines of great age.
+A bristlecone pine named Prometheus, which was at least 4,862 years old and the oldest known non-clonal organism, grew here before it was inadvertently cut down in 1964 as part of a research project.
+Limber pine, which can live for over 1,000 years, is also found in the area.